 I received this book over the holidays and we have been reading it almost every night now and doing the activities during all these snow days.
-So far, my little ones favorite story is the Medieval Quest.
-Each story within the sections include a story, poem, information about the topic and an activity.
+So far, my little one’s favorite story is the Medieval Quest.
+Each story within the sections includes a story, poem, information about the topic and activity.
 The Medieval Quest has directions on how to go on a Dragon Hunt.
 The pictures in the book are great too!
 This book has kept us entertained many a day!
 Childhood Wonders would make a great birthday gift or even a great gift for a loved one for Valentine’s Day.
 I would definitely recommend it.

-Award winning writer, educator and family issues advocate Susan Magsamen begins her book, The Classic Treasury of Childhood Wonders (National Geographic Children’s Books), with this simple yet powerful thought:
+Award-winning writer, educator and family issues advocate Susan Magsamen begins her book, The Classic Treasury of Childhood Wonders (National Geographic Children’s Books), with this simple yet powerful thought:

 “If we take care of the moments, the years will take care of themselves.”